tsubasakong/mcp-hfspace/README.md

 # mcp-hfspace MCP Server 🤗

-Connect to [HuggingFace Spaces](https://huggingface.co/)  with minimial configuration needed simply add your spaces and go!.
+Connect to [HuggingFace Spaces](https://huggingface.co/)  with minimal configuration needed simply add your spaces and go!.

 If no spaces are specified, connects to `evalstate/FLUX.1-schnell` image generator by default.